zanetagebka/nua-screeners/backend/README.md

 # About the screener

 - When you're working on the coding questions, you should treat it like **real world production code**.
-We'll want to see a test suite, comments where required and things like that.
 It's important to **focus on the details**.
 It shouldn't feel like code you've hacked together in a rush, but something you'd be proud to have your name on.
-- You can use whatever language you wish but since our devs are mostly experienced with Ruby, please ensure your code is well commented (or better yet, self-commenting!).
+- You can use whatever language you wish but, since our devs are mostly experienced with Ruby, please ensure your code is well commented (or better yet, self-documenting!).
 - We're pretty flexible on how you provide the answers.
 You can send over a link to a Github/Bitbucket repo, some folks send over a series of Github gists, others a zipped up copy of the code etc.

 # Assignment